ontodev/robot/docs/remove.md

 #### General

 There are three general select options that give control over the types of axioms that are removed.
-By default, both `named` and `anonymous` axioms are removed.
+By default, both `named` and `anonymous` entities are removed.
 But, for example, if only `--select anonymous` is provided, the named classes will not be removed.

 1. `complement`: remove the complement set of the terms (equivalent to [filter](/filter), except that `remove` creates a new ontology whereas `filter` edits the input ontology).
 2. `named`: remove named entities.